ixjf/MSIRGB/README.md

 # Confirmed supported motherboards
  - MSI B450I GAMING PLUS AC (mine's, so I always know it works)

- **Some motherboards are not supported by MSI Mystic Light.
-The list of supported motherboards above is based only on the ones supported by this MSI tool.
-There are other motherboards which MSIRGB works on.
-The following are the ones that have been reported to work with MSIRGB:**
+ **Certain motherboards are not supported by MSI Mystic Light and so are not on the list above but some have been reported to be working with MSIRGB.
+They are the following:**
  - MSI B350 TOMAHAWK
  - MSI B450 TOMAHAWK
  - MSI B350 GAMING PLUS